Shantanu-0101/ReMind-You-App/README.md

-# ReMindYou 🔔
+# ReMind You 🔔

 A minimal, focused Android reminder app built with **React Native**.
-Set recurring reminders that fire throughout the day — with full control over timing, frequency, active days, sound, and vibration.
+Set recurring reminders that fire throughout the day — with full control over timing, frequency, active days, sounds, and vibrations.

 ---